dijital20/pytexas-meetup0923-best-practices/SLIDES.md

 ---
-marp: false
+marp: true
-footer: #PyTexas Meetup Sept 2023 - Best Practices for Writing Code for Other People to Use
+footer: #PyTexas Meetup Nov 2023 - Best Practices for Writing Code for Other People to Use
 paginate: true
 ---